raspberrypilearning/chatbot/en/step_4.md

-## Step 2: A talking ChatBot
+## Step 2: A talking chatbot

-Now that you have a ChatBot with a personality, let's program it to talk to you.
+Now that you have a chatbot with a personality, let's program it to talk to you.

-+ Add code to your ChatBot so that when it's clicked it asks for your name, and then says "What a lovely name!".
++ Add code to your chatbot so that when it's clicked, it asks for your name and then says "What a lovely name!"

     ![Testing a ChatBot response](images/chatbot-ask-test.png)